ethpandaops/cbt/README.md

 #### Override Configuration

-Add an `overrides` section to your config to customize specific models.
+Add an `overrides` section under `models` in your config to customize specific models.
 You can reference models in two ways:

 1. **Full ID format**: `database.table` - Always works for any model
 2. **Table-only format**: `table` - Works for models using the default database